xqms/rosmon/README.md

 That said, `rosmon` is very much work-in-progress right now.
 The sketched features are all present, but have not been tested thoroughly.

+**WARNING**: `rosmon` is not yet `roslaunch` compliant.
+For example, the `$(find PACKAGE)` substitution performs a simple search using `rospack` and always returns the path to the package in the source tree. `roslaunch` may choose to return the corresponding devel or install path if the file is found there.
+Other inconsistencies and unsupported features may exist.
+Use at your own risk.

 ## License

 `rosmon` is licensed under BSD-3.